Energy Alabama advocates for smart state and local energy policy that unlocks the potential for sustainable energy in Alabama.

 • Requiring minimum energy performance on rental housing

-• Opportunities for electric transportation
+• Growing opportunities for electric transportation

 Download our Local Policy Agenda (PDF download)